 Prior to the flying lesson, my grandfather's last turn in the pilot seat was when he retired in 1979.
 He flew a Lockheed 1011 from Pearson International to London Heathrow airport and back.

 For those out there who aren't aircraft experts, my grandfather says that plane would seat about 285 people.
+Bill and Shirley Finlay after Bill's last flight before he retired from Air Canada in 1979.
+(Bill Finlay)

 The Cessna 172 he got to fly for his birthday is a four-seater.
 So it's a little different.